NHS in Sussex urging people to get vaccinated against Covid-19

-A centre in Angmering is holding walk-in sessions for the public to get vaccinated against Covid-19.
+Centres across Angmering and Worthing are holding walk-in sessions for the public to get vaccinated against Covid-19.

 The big push comes as 83 per cent of Sussex’s eligible population have now received their booster vaccination.
 NHS leaders in Sussex are stressing the importance of vaccination amid a continued increase in cases across communities.